PhilipPanda/SecurOS/README.md

 - You need Virtual Box / VMWare / Qemu.
 - Download the ISO,
-- Create a new Ubuntu 64-bit VM.
+- Create a new Arch 64-bit VM.
 - Recommended 16 core processor & 8 gb of ram